mantidproject/mantid/docs/source/algorithms/RefineSatellitePeaks-v1.rst

 RefineSatellitePeaks can be used to refine the locations of "satellite" peaks occurring at fractional HKL locations in reciprocal space.
-RefineSatellitePeaks takes a MDWorkspace of experimental data, a PeaksWorkspace containing the locations of peaks with integer HKL, and another PeaksWorkspace containing a subset of peaks found at fractional HKL.
+RefineSatellitePeaks takes a :ref:`MDWorkspace <MDWorkspace>` of experimental data, a :ref:`PeaksWorkspace <PeaksWorkspace>` containing the locations of peaks with integer HKL, and another PeaksWorkspace containing a subset of peaks found at fractional HKL.

-For each satellite peak the difference between the nearest integer peak and satellite are computed.
-Offsets are then grouped using using the properties `NumOfQs` and `ClusterThreshold`.
+For each satellite peak the euclidean distance between the nearest integer peak and satellite are computed in the HKL frame.
+Peaks are then grouped according to euclidean distance using using the properties `NumOfQs` and `ClusterThreshold`.
 If `NumOfQs` is specified then each offset will be grouped into exactly `k` clusters.
 If `ClusterThreshold` is specified then offsets will be grouped into clusters seperated by no more than a cophenetic distance below this threshold.
-The centroid of each cluster calculated for each group and is used as the offset to predict the location of fractional peaks everywhere in the MDWorkspace.
+The centroid of each cluster calculated for each group and is used as the offset to predict the location of fractional peaks everywhere in the :ref:`MDWorkspace <MDWorkspace>`.

 For each predicted fractional peak, the local centroid (the radius of which is defined by `PeakRadius`) in the MD data is found and this is taken as the actual position of the satellite peaks.

-Finally the found satellite peaks are integerated using the IntegrateMD algorithm with the parameters `PeakRadius`, `BackgroundInnerRadius`, and `BackgroundOuterRadius`.
+Finally the found satellite peaks are integerated using the :ref:`algm-IntegrateMD` algorithm with the parameters `PeakRadius`, `BackgroundInnerRadius`, and `BackgroundOuterRadius`.
 Satellite peaks are discarded if there I/sigma value is less than the parameter `IOverSigma`.

 Usage
 -----